 Create tolerant and respectful global citizens who have an understanding and knowledge of our local, national and global communities

-At Chandos, we teach our wider curriculum through the learning challenge model.
-Each topic begins with a 'big question', which the children aim to seek the answer to by asking a series of smaller questions - in DT, these questions are based around a particular area of 'design and make' which takes place at the end of a term.
+At Chandos, each DT unit begins with a 'big question' linked to History or Geography, these questions are based around a particular area of 'design and make'.
 Children then explore using a variety of tools and a range of materials, finally producing their own product in the style of and influenced by others they have researched and studied.
+This includes cooking, sewing, woodwork and digital design.

 We want to empower our children to be as creative as they possibly can be and pride ourselves on creating opportunities for children to ask questions, express themselves, and to design and create products.